mozilla-rally/beyond_the_paywall/src/README.md

 These files are used to call Mozilla's WebScience module.
 It's basically some clever importing/exporting to buffer the syntax changes for using WebScience.

-## `ad_css_selectors.js`
+## `ad_css_selectors`

-This file contains a list of CSS selectors used by the `Advertisements.js` module to search for ads.
+This list of CSS selectors used by the `Advertisements.js` module to search for ads.
 It was derived from [EasyList](https://easylist.to/), which is used by AdBlocker.
+This list can now be found in `content-scripts/page-ads.js`

 ## `background.js`